dddrrreee/cs340lx-25aut/labs/1-fast-dev-int/README.md

 Two favorite things about the lab:
   1. Optimizing tends to produce fun flow states.
-When tuning my version I was staying up til 3am and waking up thinking about hacks to cut cycles for days in a row.
+When tuning my version I was staying up until 3am and waking up thinking about hacks to cut cycles for days in a row.
 When you get up to my age you'll realize how rare such days are :).